suttacentral/bilara-data/README.md

    of `bilara-data`
 * if there are no errors, the ability to merge the pull request is enabled

-The commit IDs used in the calls to `git diff` are `github.event.pull_request.base.sha` and `github.event.pull_request.head.sha`.  `github.event.pull_request.base.sha` is the commit ID of the target branch (`published`).
+The commit SHAs used in the calls to `git diff` are `github.event.pull_request.base.sha` and `github.event.pull_request.head.sha`.  `github.event.pull_request.base.sha` is the commit SHA of the target branch (`published`).
-`github.event.pull_request.head.sha` is the commit ID of the source branch (the branch that will be merged into `published`).
+`github.event.pull_request.head.sha` is the commit SHA of the source branch (the branch that will be merged into `published`).

-1. the commit ID that triggered this run (`github.event.before`).
-Note that `github.event.before` is saved in the `STARTING_COMMIT` environmental variable.
+`push-changes-to-sc-data.yml` is responsible for pushing the changes to `sc-data` after `run-tests-on-pr.yml` has completed successfully.
+It performs a similar series of steps to `run-tests-on-pr.yml`, but doesn't run the tests and runs the Nilakkhana transform script on the changed files before pushing them to `sc-data`.
+It also uses different commit SHAs.
+It uses `github.event.before`, which is the SHA of the most recent commit before the push and `github.sha`, which is the commit SHA of the pull request's merge commit.

-All the steps after the two calls to `git diff` have conditional statements checking the existence of changed or deleted files.
+All the steps after the calls to `git diff` in both workflows have conditional statements checking the existence of changed or deleted files.
 If none are found, then the steps are skipped.

-* clones the `suttacentral/bilara-data-integrity` repo
-* clones the `suttacentral/bilara-data` repo into the `bilara-data-integrity` repo
-* gets a list of JSON files that have been changed since the last successful run (if there are any) by calling `git diff` on the `bilara-data` repo
-* gets a list of JSON files that have been deleted since the last successful run (if there are any) by calling `git diff` on the `bilara-data` repo
-* clones the `suttacentral/sc-data` repo
-* sets up the various dependencies
-* runs Nilakkhana transform on the files from step 4
-* passes those files to `sutta-processor`, which has been modified to run on a per-file basis, rather than on the whole of `bilara-data`
-* if there are no errors, then those files are pushed to the `sc-data` repo, or deleted from it

-the ID of the commit that triggered this run (`github.event.before`) is used as the starting commit.
-Note that `github.event.before` is saved in the `STARTING_COMMIT` environmental variable.
-All the steps after the two calls to `git diff` have conditional statements checking the existence of changed or deleted files.
-If none are found, then the steps are skipped.
+`check-migration.yml` compares the `bilara-data` files and the Yuttadhammo source texts.
+It ensures that the work done on the `bilara-data` texts haven't introduced unwanted changes or deletions.
+It uses the `on.schedule` event to trigger the workflow.
+This workflow run independently of the `bilara-data` -> `sc-data` workflows.
+So failure of this workflow does not affect the ability to create or merge pull requests.